SummaryRead the full fact sheet

 There are many ways in which you can transform your home into an asthma-friendly environment.

-Some of the more common household triggers include:
+Some of the more common household asthma triggers include:

-- dust mites – which love warm, moist conditions and thrive in bedding and carpets.
+- – which love warm, moist conditions and thrive in bedding and carpets.
 Their droppings cause the allergic reaction

-- moulds – which need moist environments with poor ventilation
+- – which need moist environments with poor ventilation

 - pets – because of their fur, skin or scales (called 'dander')

-- other triggers – including cold dry air, smoke, certain foods, chemicals and perfumes.
+- other triggers – including cold dry air, and the scent of cleaning products, deodorants, air fresheners, essential oils, incense and perfumes.